Mip-NeWRF: Enhanced Wireless Radiance Field with Hybrid Encoding for Channel Prediction: Mip-NeWRF Framework

 In the visual domain, images are typically normalized so that relative scene scale is approximately fixed.
 In wireless communications, however, spatial-scale variations directly affect electromagnetic phase and the geometry of reflection paths.
 Consequently, although the standard positional encoding carries useful information, it does not satisfy a physical scale-consistency constraint, and we observe a pronounced degradation of CFR prediction accuracy as room size increases.

-To remedy this, we apply an adaptive normalization to each sampled coordinate $(x_k,y_k,z_k)$.
+To remedy this, we apply an adaptive normalization to each sampled coordinate $\mathbf{x}\!=\!(x_k,y_k,z_k)$.
 For the $x$-coordinate we perform:

 where $\mathrm{range}_x \!=\! x_{\max} \!-\! x_{\min}$ and $x_{\min},x_{\max}$ are the minimum and maximum $x$-values of the room range.
-The denominator is chosen so that, across scenes of different absolute size, the normalized coordinate aligns with the frequency cascade used in the positional encoding.
+The power-of-two normalization denominator is adopted solely to match the dyadic frequency hierarchy of NeRF style PE, and enables the normalized coordinate aligns with the frequency cascade used in PE across scenes of different absolute size.
 The positional encoding then becomes

 with $L_x \!=\!
-1 \!+\! \big\lceil \log_2(\mathrm{range}_x / d_{\min}) \big\rceil$, where $d_{\min}$ denotes the target spatial resolution, and a typical value is $d_{\min}\!=\!0.02m$.
+1 \!+\! \big\lceil \log_2(\mathrm{range}_x / d_{\min}) \big\rceil$, where $d_{\min}$ denotes the target encoding resolution, i.e., the minimum spatial separation that can be uniquely represented by the highest-frequency component in PE, and a typical value is $d_{\min}\!=\!0.02m$.
 This ensures the uniformity of the numerical scale corresponding to the highest frequency in different scenarios.
-For $y$ and $z$-coordinate perform similar procedure of Eq.~\ref{eq3-1} and Eq.~\ref{eq3-2}.
+For $y$ and $z$-coordinate perform similar procedure of Eq.~\eqref{eq3-1} and Eq.~\eqref{eq3-2}.
+Then the scale-consistent PE is expressed as $\gamma_s(\mathbf{x})\!=\![\gamma_s(x_k),\gamma_s(y_k),\gamma_s(z_k)]$.
 This process enforces scale consistency so that the minimum resolvable feature is comparable across all coordinate axes.